ISF funding helps to secure the safety of Americans worldwide.SUPPORT ISF

 Secretary Shultz invoked the Federal Advisory Committee Act to advance a new idea: a collaboration between the U.S. government and the private sector to address security issues abroad.
 The resulting Overseas Security Advisory Council (OSAC) is a much-needed mechanism enabling public and private sectors to work collaboratively to confront global terrorism, crime and natural disasters.

 OSAC’s first meeting was on July 1, 1985, with 15 corporate security directors and three government representatives.
 Today, OSAC has over 16,500+ members and a dedicated staff facilitating the exchange of security information.
-Over the decades, as threats continued to increase, OSAC added Country Councils, Regional Councils and Sector-Specific Working Groups.
+Over the decades, as threats continued to increase, OSAC added Country Chapters and Common Interest Committees (Regional Committees and Sector Committees).